-Right now, as the Senate is discussing these options and working to pass its own version of healthcare reform.
-It’s important that they hear from you on how important Medicaid is to our students and schools.
+Right now, as Senators are deciding whether they will support the Graham-Cassidy healthcare bill, it's important that they hear from you on how important Medicaid is to our students and schools.

 Use the form below to tell your Senator: Reject Harmful Cuts to Medicaid and let them know that your priority is to ensure all students have access to important health screenings and healthcare professionals in schools.

 (Need more information about this alert?
 Read NCLD's recent blogs about Medicaid: 3 Reasons Why Medicaid Matters in Schools and Healthcare Reform: What the AHCA and BCRA Mean for Medicaid)

 Please Reject Harmful Cuts to Medicaid